hoodakaushal/kodi-plex-sync/README.md

 plexapi and requests module for python (pip install -r requirements.txt)

 Usage/Config:
-Change the endpoints for plex and kodi according to your setup in sync.py
+Change the endpoints for plex and kodi according to your setup in sync.py and execute it as a python module (refer to sync.sh/sync.bat for sample command)

 Set the sync mode and strictness as you want (default is bidirectional sync without strict checking)